If your questions are not fully answered here, feel free to ask for any additional information during an initial interview or on the enquiry form.

 How many sessions will I need?

-Hypnotherapy is generally classified as a brief intervention as it helps an individual access the unconscious part of their mind where rapid changes can be encouraged.
+Hypnotherapy is generally classified as a brief therapy.
 Generally, for simple phobias between 3 to 6 sessions should be adequate whilst for more complex issues some additional sessions may be required.
 However, each of us is unique and therefore so is our progression through therapy.
 I will discuss with you at the onset and during the course of therapy the estimated number of sessions required.

 Do you give a guarantee?